Parent & Student Information

 Families can buy or sell second-hand school uniform and books online using the Sustainable School Shop platform.

-- Users buy/sell directly with each other and make their own transaction arrangements.
+• Users buy/sell directly with each other and make their own arrangements.

-- Uniform lists and booklists for 2023 are pre-loaded to make buying and selling easy.
+• Uniform lists and booklists are pre-loaded to make buying and selling easy.

 The site is most popular in December/January (once the current school year has ended).